 Printer Set Up is not Automatic

-After purchasing your printer, it will need configuation to work with your computer.
+After purchasing your printer, it will need configuration to work with your computer.
 The printer doesn’t just plug in and work*.
 Discs that come with the printer are for Microsoft Windows printer drivers and will not work on our computers.
 Don’t panic.

 Will Computerbank Repair my Printer?

 Computerbank does not repair printers.
 Each printer manufacturer unfortunately makes hundreds of different models and it is not possible to stock parts for them.
 It would be nice to see some standardisation within and between brands to cut needless waste.
-We charge a fee to recycle unwanted and broken printers, large printers may attract a higher fee, please contact us for more details.

 Overseas groups applying for a computer/s will have to pay for and organise the pick up, transportation of the computers to another country and delivery at the destination.